ed-cc/logjam/README.md

-# LogJam
+# logjam

-LogJam is a configurable tool for filtering text files using custom filter definitions.
+logjam is a configurable tool for filtering text files using custom filter definitions.

 ## Features